West Berkeley

 Walking Thousand Oaks, Arlington Area

-•February 25, 2007 • Leave a Comment
+•February 25, 2007 • 1 Comment

 This walk, like all of our walks so far, was a random and spontaneous path of discovery.
 Part of the testament to the character of this area is the fact that we can walk just about any direction ‘into the hills’ and have a journey of discovery, surprise and inspiration.
 There is such a magnitude of visual density that each footstep could easily be accompanied by a new photograph of unique urban, architectural and landscape character.